310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori v2 %}
-*“Again”*?
-I dunno what you’re on about, but you really *are* looking down on us, aren’t you…?
+<em>“Again”?</em> I dunno what you’re on about, but you really *are* looking down on us, aren’t you…?

 Sure, we once resigned ourselves to just being pathetic, useless first years to you guys…